timescale/docs/timescaledb/tutorials/nfl-analytics/ingest-and-query.md

 ## Run your first query

-Now that you have all the data ingested, let's run your first aggregation query and examine the results.
-For most of the example queries that follow throughout the tutorial, you'll need to aggregate data from the `tracking` table, which contains multiple rows per player for each play (because the data is sampled multiple times per second during each play)
+Now that you have all the data ingested, you can run the first aggregation query and examine the results.
+For most of the example queries in this tutorial, you'll need to aggregate data from the `tracking` table, which contains multiple rows per player for each play (because the data is sampled multiple times per second during each play)

 ### Number of yards run in game for passing plays, by player and game

 This query sums all yards for each player in every game.
-You can then join that on the `player` table to get player details.
+You can then join that on the `player` table to get player details:

 ```sql
 SELECT t.player_id, p.display_name, SUM(dis) AS yards, t.gameid